azure-devsecops-rajan/praticle41_terraform/terraform/README.md

 ```
 ---
 ### 3. Initialize Terraform 🧰
-Run the ```bashterraform init``` command to initialize the Terraform configuration and download the necessary providers:
+Run the ```terraform init``` command to initialize the Terraform configuration and download the necessary providers:
 ```bash
 terraform init
 ```
 ---
 ### 4. Plan the Deployment 🔍
-Use the ```bashterraform plan``` command to see what changes Terraform will make to your infrastructure:
+Use the ```terraform plan``` command to see what changes Terraform will make to your infrastructure:
 ```bash
 terraform plan
 ```
 ---
 ### 5. Apply the Terraform Plan 🛠️
-Run the ```bashterraform apply``` command to create the resources in Azure.
+Run the ```terraform apply``` command to create the resources in Azure.
 Terraform will prompt for confirmation—type yes to proceed:
 ```bash
 terraform apply
 ```